 Salads have such a bad reputation and often are associated with restrictive diets or not being satisfying enough.
 But I obviously disagree with this!
 And this warm vegan couscous salad will definitely prove it.

 I have been visualizing this recipe for over a week now dreaming about the crumbly pearl couscous paired with warm roasted vegetables drenched in creamy tahini pesto sauce.
 And the result didn’t disappoint, it is SO SO good.
 My husband thought it was the best salad he had since a while ✌️.

-The vinaigrette simply is to die for, with flavors similar to a green goddess dressing, I wanted to eat it by the spoon.
+The vinaigrette simply is to die for, with flavors similar to a green goddess dressing or a pesto sauce, I wanted to eat it by the spoon.
 I only regretted not making more of if to have a delicious green sauce waiting for me in the fridge to drizzle over grain bowls in the next few days.
 The combination of tahini with fresh basil and lemon juice is such a great discovery!